0belous/A2-Legacy-Launcher/README.md

    `pipx install a2-legacy-launcher`

-5. Provide a CL, Version number or Version code to install
+5. Provide a CL, Build number or Version code to install

-   `a2ll 5491`
+   Example: `a2ll 5491`

    All old versions can be found here: https://dl.obelous.dev/public/A2-archive/

+   Or by running `a2ll -ls`
 </details>

 <details>